Arts and Culture Grants Program

 - have a physical presence in the NT

-- have an established track record of minimum 3 years of grant funding auspiced through a NT arts and culture organisation
+- have an established track record of at least 3 years of grant funding auspiced through an NT arts and culture organisation

 - deliver activities that have significant arts and cultural outcomes that benefit NT artists, arts organisations and the NT arts sector.

 If you’re registered and operate outside of the NT, and don't meet the above criteria, you can't apply.

 You can, however, partner with eligible NT-based arts organisations or artists.
 They can apply and administer on your behalf.

 NT Government agencies, education institutions and hospitals are ineligible but can partner with NT arts organisations or eligible applicants.

 Get a list of art organisations and venues in the NT.

 For full details of eligibility, read the program guidelines.